Takuya Kai

-Takuya Kai (甲斐 拓也, Kai Takuya) is a Japanese professional baseball catcher for the Fukuoka SoftBank Hawks of the Nippon Professional Baseball (NPB).
+Takuya Kai (甲斐 拓也, Kai Takuya) is a Japanese professional baseball catcher for the Yomiuri Giants of the Nippon Professional Baseball (NPB).
+He has previously played in NPB for the Fukuoka SoftBank Hawks.

 Professional career

+Fukuoka SoftBank Hawks

-On October 28, 2010, Kai was drafted by the Fukuoka Softbank Hawks as a developmental player in the 2010 Nippon Professional Baseball draft with Kodai Senga and Taisei Makihara.
+On October 28, 2010, Kai was drafted by the Fukuoka SoftBank Hawks as a developmental player in the 2010 Nippon Professional Baseball draft with Kodai Senga and Taisei Makihara.

-2011-2015 season
+2011–2015

-In 2011–2013 season, he played in informal matches against the Shikoku Island League Plus's teams and amateur baseball teams, and played in the Western League of NPB's second league.
+In 2011–2013 season, Kai played in informal matches against the Shikoku Island League Plus's teams and amateur baseball teams, and played in the Western League of NPB's second league.